 — Trip Delays and Cancelation and Interruption

-In the event you need to cancel or delay your trip, travel insurance can help with reimbursement for money already paid for bookings, fees charged for rearranging your travel plans or canceling them entirely.
+In the event you need to cancel or delay your trip, travel insurance can help with reimbursement for money already paid for bookings (i.e. flight changes, which can be costly!), fees charged for rearranging your travel plans or canceling them entirely.

 — Flight Changes